Kahdeg-15520487/Authme/README.md

 # Authme
-This plugin is a feature in Essentials and can't be used with the Essentials plugin.
+This plugin is a forked from Kieaer/Authme

 ## Usage
 Put this plugin in the ``<server folder location>/config/mods`` folder.<br>